 Koti Theertham is the sacred tank.
 It is customary to have a sea bath here, make a Lingam out of sand and offer worship before proceeding to the temple.
 Pilgrims perform the shraddh ceremony for their ancestors on the shores of Gokarna.

 There are four other Shiva shrines around Gokarna, together known as Pancha Maha Kshetras.
 They are Sejjeshwara, Gunavanteshwara, Murudeshwara, Dhareshwara and Mahabaleshwara.

-.
+Sadhasringagiri: Indranila mountain to the east of Himalayas is the dwelling place for Lord Vishnu, Mount Kailash is the abode of Lord Shiva and Sadhasringagiri that of Lord Brahma.
 According to a legend, once an enraged Garuda uprooted this hill and flew down south.
 While the divine bird was flying over Gokarna, the weight became unbearable.
 Sage Agastya came to his rescue and got the hill dropped in the sea here.
 The hill picturesquely rises on the southern side of the sea.
 The scenic beauty is a visual treat.

 Situated on the hill is a shrine for Rama, Sita and Lakshmana.
 Manikeswara and Siddeswara are also enshrined.
 Pandavas are said to have visited this place, and hence the other name Pandavakudi.

 |More Articles in Temples of Karnataka (181)|